Introducing a new set of walks: Love Letters to London

 I will always take the quieter streets, the winding alleys and hidden squares, the old churchyards and the little lanes that no one finds.
 This is where history often hides, sitting quietly waiting to be discovered.
 These wanders are my antidote to the overstimulation of modern life, the noise, the traffic, the bright lights and crowds of people.
 Here I find my London; my beautiful, historical, powerful, atmospheric, imperfect, city.
 My home.

 It’s hard not to bristle when I’m asked how I can bear to live here - I could never imagine asking someone the same question of their home - but I just smile, because those people don’t know what I know; they don’t know that London has a hidden side, it has its own platform nine and three quarters.
-There is a secret city lying beneath the surface where only those prepared to wander will find.
+There is a secret city lying beneath the surface where only those prepared to get lost will find.

 I love this city and I feel extremely fortunate to be able to live here.
 My love of the quieter, more gentle side of the city is what inspired me to create Conker London, my set of twelve free walking guides to London.
 These walks are quiet ambles, designed to give you the space and peace to really look, to learn, to photograph if you wish, and to enjoy.